 Here are 4 take away thoughts from this experience, which I think are relevant for a service business and / or service consultants to consider:

-1. Excellent service demands domain / product knowledge
+- Excellent service demands domain / product knowledge

 One cannot hope to sell something they have minimal knowledge on.
 In my personal experiences, there is nothing that is more disappointing than engaging with a service consultant who is unsure of their product offering.
-This can “chase” away a potential customer.
+This can “chase” away a potential customer. - There is no blueprint for excellent service

 Each interaction with a customer is unique.
 Whilst service consultants may receive some form of service training, I do not think that should be the be all and end all of service.
 Service consultants should use their discretion and adapt to each interaction accordingly.
 This is the one thing that the second bank consultant excelled at.
 He made it personal and relatable, as a result, I felt I could trust him.
 Think about some of the best conversations you have had with complete strangers, perhaps in the train to work or at a food market.
 Some of mine have been completely random and unscripted, but often I have walked away and thought “Wow, what a great conversation!”.
-The same holds for great service, it often is unscripted but incredibly memorable.
+The same holds for great service, it often is unscripted but incredibly memorable. - There is always room for better service

 There is a common saying – good is the enemy of great.
 In this context, service providers who have been recognised perhaps publicly for their level of service quality should not use this as an excuse to rest on their laurels.
-Similarly, service providers who have not excelled at customer service should not give up but rather chip away at it daily and perhaps implement internal rewards programmes to recognise service consultants who go the extra mile in this regard.
+Similarly, service providers who have not excelled at customer service should not give up but rather chip away at it daily and perhaps implement internal rewards programmes to recognise service consultants who go the extra mile in this regard. - Excellent service is not by accident, it is intentional

 Great service consultants do not just wake up being great.
 There must be a desire to make sure that every interaction leaves the customer in a better place than they were before.
 In an interview with Forbes magazine, former Ritz Carlton Hotels president and speaker on high-quality customer service experiences Horst Schulze mentions that he conducted some of the employee training as opposed to hiring someone to do the training.
 Why?
 Simply because he is passionate about excellent service.
 How is that for being intentional!